mehta-avi/mehta-avi/README.md

 <h3 align="center">Recent Computer Science Grad from Virginia Tech 🦃</h3>

 🚀 Work experience:

-&nbsp; Data Analyst at Truist - Analytics for Truist Audit Services.
+&nbsp; Data Scientist at Truist - Working with CCAR and CECL on the Treasury team.
 [Charlotte, NC.
-Jan 2024 - Present]
+Dec 2024 - Present]

-&nbsp; Internal IT Audit at Truist - SDLC/Cybersecurity/CM testing for Truist Audit Services.
+&nbsp; BI Engineer at Truist - Analytics for Truist Audit Services.
 [Charlotte, NC.
-June 2023 - Dec 2023]
+June 2023 - Nov 2024]

 &nbsp; Undergraduate Teaching Assistant at VT Dept. of CS - TA for Intro to Human Computer Interaction.
 [Blacksburg, VA.
 Aug 2022 - May 2023]